Spectra’s 10-Step Fulfillment Process

 - Technology that provides the innovation to be a top-performing service.

-- Real-time inventory management begins the moment your product arrives.
+- Real-time inventory management begins the moment your product is received into the Inventory Management System.
 Every item is accounted for at any given time.

-- The moment your product arrives, we carefully inspect it for damage, compare it to the manifesto and then forward a full report to you along with digital images.
-Most other fulfillment services don’t offer their clients this extra personal touch to give them peace of mind.
+- The moment your product arrives, we carefully inspect it for damage, compare it to the packing slip and then forward a full report to you along with digital images.
+Most other fulfillment service providers don’t offer their clients this personal touch to give them peace of mind.

 - Careful handling of your product.